allench119/UofT-Course-Timetable-API/README.md

 CSC108H1S ECO100Y1Y

-case doesn't matter but you need to add section code("F" or "S") and length ("H" or "Y", and if it's a full year course, the last "Y" is required)
+cAsE doEsn'T maTtEr bUt YoU nEEd To aDd seCtIon cODe("F" or "S") and lENGth ("H" or "Y", and if it's a full year course, the last "Y" is required)

-so the query would be like
+So the query would be like

 http://sneaky-main.appspot.com/Csc108H1S
 or